dayjiet/Project3TicTacToeWithAI/README.md

 This project has no external dependencies.
 It is written in Java and utilizes only standard libraries and classes available in the Java Development Kit (JDK).

 ## Contact Information
-For any questions, issues, or feedback regarding this project, please contact the project maintainer:
+If you have any questions, suggestions, or feedback regarding the Cinema Room Manager project, please contact:
-- Name: ```Daulet Toganbayev```
+- Project Developer: ```Daulet Toganbayev```
 - Email: ```daulet.toganbayev@gmail.com```

+Feel free to reach out with any inquiries or contributions.
+Your input is highly appreciated!